ChelSEA-88/chelSEA-88.github.io/README.md

 # chelSEA-88.github.io

 * This assignment was a challenge, but clearly so important!
 I am learning that being a developer requires TONS of research.
 I am so excited to keep working on this page, and others, and sharpening my skills!!
+My goal here was to mostly meet requirements of the assignment.
+It was fun to do some personalization, becuase that's where I really learned some fun stuff.
 I feel very proud of this assignment so far, and I look forward to your feedback.
+* I am not sure what kind of verbiage is required on the read me, and I couldn't figure out how to make comments on my CSS file without blocking out the whole file.